 Jennifer K. Lynne is the founder and director of thecontactproject.
-She studied Buddhist Psychology and Peace at Naropa University and holds a Masters in Conflict Transformation from the Center for Justice & Peacebuilding at Eastern Mennonite University, with specializations in Identity, Trauma and Organizational Leadership and is a Doctoral candidate in Peace Studies at the University of New England, Australia.
-She has been a Visiting Scholar at the Mind & Life Institute at Amherst College and an invited presenter for the International Peace Research Association, the Human Dignity & Humiliation Studies consortium, the National Coalition of Dialogue & Deliberation, and the Association for Conflict Resolution.
+She studied Buddhist Psychology and Peace at Naropa University and holds a Masters in Conflict Transformation from the Center for Justice & Peacebuilding at Eastern Mennonite University, with specializations in Identity, Trauma and Organizational Leadership, and is a Doctoral candidate in Peace Studies at the University of New England, Australia.
+She has been a Visiting Scholar at the Mind & Life Institute at Amherst College, and an invited presenter for the International Peace Research Association, the Human Dignity & Humiliation Studies consortium, the National Coalition of Dialogue & Deliberation, and the Association for Conflict Resolution.
 In addition to her role as Director at thecontactproject, she is currently the Contributing Peace Fellow at the University of Wisconsin-Milwaukee Master’s of Sustainable Peacebuilding program.
 Jennifer’s work and research have reached participants from over twenty countries including Nigeria, Cameroon, Indonesia, Costa Rica, and Sri Lanka.